Terry Fernsler, Family Studies Adviser

 Students complete a minimum of 18 credit hours with no more than six credit hours in the student's major.
 One introductory course is required: Family 133 Contemporary Family or SOCI 276 Sociology of the Family.
 One course must be selected from each of the following areas: Families in Society, Family and Intimate Relationships, and Human Development in the Family.
 A capstone course, FAM 400, Family Issues and Applications, is also required.

-- review the requirements as published in the Undergraduate Catalog and determine if the Minor is feasible in their academic plan.
+- review the online requirements in the Undergraduate Catalog and determine if the Minor is feasible in their academic plan.
 The minor requires completion of 18 credit hours (6 approved courses) and usually takes a minimum of 3 semesters.

 - attend an Information and Welcome meeting (see dates below).
 At this meeting, students will